aloisdeniel/dart_maybe/README.md

 ## Usage

-The key is that you need to call the `Maybe.check<T>` method to access your potential value and you are forced to check its status.
+The key is that you need to call the `Maybe.when<T>` method to access your potential value so you are forced to check its status before using it.

 ```dart
 // Defining a value